avengers-p7/Avengers_P7_Documents/OT Micro Services/Application/FullStack.md

 ***
 # Prerequisites

-Before you proceed with the setup, make sure you have reviewed the following documentation:
+Before initiating the setup process, it is crucial to thoroughly review the following documentation and ensure the installation of all dependencies in a systematic manner.
+This step-by-step approach guarantees a smooth setup of our OT microservices full stack:

 | **APIs/Software** | **Link** |
 | ----------------- | -------- |